Gävle goat

 The Gävle Goat (Gävlebocken, /sv/) is a traditional Christmas display erected annually at Slottstorget (Castle Square) in central Gävle, Sweden.
 The display is a giant version of a traditional Swedish Yule goat figure made of straw.
 It is erected each year by local community groups at the beginning of Advent over a period of two days.

 The Gävle Goat has been the subject of repeated arson attacks; despite security measures and a nearby fire station, the goat has been burned to the ground most years since its first appearance in 1966.
-As of January 2025, 42 out of 59 goats have been destroyed or damaged in some way.
-Burning or otherwise destroying the goat is illegal, and the Svea Court of Appeal has stated that the offence should normally carry a 3-month prison sentence.
+As of December 2025, 43 out of 60 goats have been destroyed or damaged in some way.
+Burning or otherwise destroying the goat is illegal, and the Svea Court of Appeal has said that the offence normally carries a 3-month prison sentence.

 Since 1986, two separate Yule goats have been built in Gävle: the Gävle Goat by the Southern Merchants and the Yule Goat built by the Natural Science Club of the School of Vasa.